GeoscienceAustralia/ptha/misc/gladstone_2024_2025/analysis/probabilistic_inundation/test/README.md

 If the test works, proceed with calculations of interest.

 # 4. Negative max-stage thresholds
 Computing values of the min-stage for given exceedance rates requires working with negative numbers.
 To ensure that the [../threshold_given_exrate/](../threshold_given_exrate/) calculations work with negative numbers, we negated the max-stages and computed the thresholds as normal.
 These should be the negative of the max_stage rasters.
-First both the `max_stage` and `neg_max_stage` threshold_given_exrate rasters need to be created (requiring compute).
+First both the `max_stage` and `neg_max_stage` threshold_given_exrate rasters need to be created.
+To do this, run `max_stage` and `neg_max_stage` results generated in [../threshold_given_exrate/make_threshold_epistemic_uncertainty_jobs.R](../threshold_given_exrate/make_threshold_epistemic_uncertainty_jobs.R), which requires compute.
+Unlike the previous tests mentioned, this test must be run after computing the `threshold_given_exrate` results.
 Then run the test as:
 ``bash
 Rscript test_neg_max_stage_vs_max_stage_threshold_rasters.R
 ```